astralfrontier/astralfrontier.org-OLD/source/_posts/game-design-genetics.md

 for a design you love.
 Remember to look at everything you do as an opportunity.
-Breed a good game through breeding bad ones, then so-so ones, and grow your toolkit with useful components for the future.
+Breed a good game through breeding bad ones, then so-so ones, and grow your toolkit with useful genes for the future.